EU settlement scheme

 You arrived in the UK before Brexit

-If the UK leaves the EU with a deal at the end of October 2019, all EU, EEA and Swiss nationals must apply for settlement by a set date, currently the 30th June 2021.
+If the UK leaves the EU with a deal, all EU, EEA and Swiss nationals must apply for settlement by a set date, currently the 30th June 2021.
 The application process is online and is quick and easy to complete once you have gathered your paperwork.

 Those who are due to graduate before June 2021 may want to apply under the EU settlement scheme, as this will allow you to return to the UK in the future to continue your studies, live or work.

 Should the UK leave the EU without a deal, the deadline to apply for settlement is currently the 31st December 2020 but this could change.
 The process is the same as if a deal is reached, with an online application and minimal requirement for evidence.

 Students who arrive in the UK after the date of Brexit are split into groups depending on the deal or no deal scenario.
 If there is a deal, all EU, EEA and Swiss students who arrive in the UK after Brexit but before a set date, currently the 31st December 2020 must apply for pre-settled status by the 30th June 2021 (subject to change) to be able to stay in the UK beyond that date.
 The above also applies to EU students if there is no deal, however, if there is no deal, this does NOT apply to EEA and Swiss nationals.

 EEA and Swiss nationals, who arrive in the UK after Brexit in a no-deal scenario, must apply for European Temporary Leave to Remain, which will allow you to stay in the UK for up to 36 months (3 years).